 Congregations are the foundation of Bridges to Housing Stability.
 Operating as Congregations Concerned for the Homeless for more than 15 years, Bridges began with a single congregation that wanted to help a local homeless family.
 Today, Bridges partners with almost 30 congregations located in, or near, Howard County.
+Corporations, civic groups, and other organizations interested in partnering with Bridges can find more information here.

 Congregations can participate in Bridges’ efforts in many ways: